 The External Monitor Job plugin was the traditional way to do this.
 But actually using it is pretty awkward, since Jenkins only receives the final build status.
 You cannot use SCM integrations like the Git plugin, or publish test results.
 You cannot even schedule such a build from Jenkins very easily.

-If the slave agent is reconnected or Jenkins restarted during this “detached build” phase, your build keeps on running uninterrupted on the slave machine (so long as that machine is not rebooted of course).
-When Jenkins makes contact with the slave again, it will continue to show log messages where it left off, and let the build continue.
+If the agent agent is reconnected or Jenkins restarted during this “detached build” phase, your build keeps on running uninterrupted on the agent machine (so long as that machine is not rebooted of course).
+When Jenkins makes contact with the agent again, it will continue to show log messages where it left off, and let the build continue.
 After the main phase is done, you can run the usual post-build steps, such as archiving artifacts or recording JUnit-style test results.

 A beta version of this plugin has been published for Jenkins Enterprise customers.
 Try it out today!
 Enable the Jenkins Enterprise experimental update center in your global configuration screen (